-Pros: This is geared towards professionals and offers a really high-quality services.
+Pros: This is geared towards professionals and offers a really high-quality service.
 There are different options for different types of broadcast needs, like sharing a video with a small internal team or streaming a huge event to a worldwide audience.

 Cons: There had to be a downside, right?
 This one is the only fully paid option on our list.
-You can get a free 30-day trial, but after that the plans start from $99 a month.
+You can get a free 30-day trial, but after that, the plans start from $99 a month.

 Further reading: UStream: The Live Streaming Service Evolves for New Areas